 PREHISTORIC BODY THEATER

 Prehistoric Body Theater (PBT) creates deep-time animal dance, bringing an embodied celebration of humanity’s shared evolutionary ancestry to the stage and screen.
-We are an emerging collective experimental performance company based in Central Java, Indonesia.
+We are an emerging collective experimental performance company based between Central Java, Indonesia, and Seattle, Washington in the US.
 Our work synergizes a unique combination of Indonesian traditional performance and cultural knowledge, cutting-edge stagecraft, and a deeply inspired exploration into the science of natural history with an international panel of mentor paleontologists.

 Who Are We?